mattermost/docs/source/install/cloud-changelog.md

 ## Release 2022-02-16

+### Compatibility
+ - Updated the recommended minimum supported Firefox version to v91+.

 ### Improvements

 #### User Interface (UI)
  - Users are now able to use the channel switcher to search channels across teams if the users are part of more than one team.
- - Updated the recommended minimum supported Firefox version to v91+.
  - Clarified in-product error string "Oops!" as "Unable to continue" for both translators and target audiences in cases where a user doesn't have sufficient permissions to add users or guests.
  - Removed incorrect in-product string text from the **Send full message contents** email notification option description displayed via **System Console > Site Configuration > Notifications**.
- - Added the ability to send unsanitized user to the source user on ``user_updated`` event.
+ - Added the ability to send an unsanitized user to the source user on ``user_updated`` event.
  - In the compact view, the sender's username is now always shown on posts.
- - Added a **Create board** button to the Channel Intro header.
+ - Added a **Create board** button to the Channel intro header.
  - The post menu is now only rendered on the root post on hover over.
  - Updated a library used for storing drafts and other data in browser storage.
  - Updated Playbooks version to 1.24.1.